arrjay/arrjay.github.io/content/posts/narrative.md

   - reasoning
 ---

-Some criticism I received about my earlier article on environment variables highlighted a rwally big deficiency!
+Some criticism I received about my earlier article on environment variables highlighted a really big deficiency!
 I provided a large chunk of technical detail and explanations without a larger narrative.
 So in this post, I'd like to detail a few the reasons to be interested.